spotbugs/spotbugs/docs/gradle.rst

 Tasks introduced by this Gradle Plugin
 --------------------------------------

-This Gradle Plugin introduces two tasks: `spotbugsMain and `spotbugsTest.
+This Gradle Plugin introduces two tasks: `spotbugsMain` and `spotbugsTest`.

 `spotbugsMain` task runs SpotBugs for your production Java source files.
 This task depends on `classes` task.
 `spotbugsTest` task runs SpotBugs for your test Java source files.
 This task depends on `testClasses` task.

-SpotBugs Gradle Plugin adds task dependency from `check` to these these tasks, so you can simly run ``./gradlew check`` to run SpotBugs.
+SpotBugs Gradle Plugin adds task dependency from `check` to these these tasks, so you can simply run ``./gradlew check`` to run SpotBugs.

 Configure Gradle Plugin
 -----------------------